SoulInfernoDE/mmkvcode/README.md

-# MakeMKV Beta Code Updater
+# MakeMKV Beta Code Updater (deprecated - original website to gather codes seems to be offline?)

 ## Overview
 This script works hand in hand with [ARM](https://github.com/ahnooie/automatic-ripping-machine)